Shaheer-khan-github/CS106A-Code-in-place-Stanford/README.md

 ### Each folder of Assignment has a pdf file with the Assignment number that explains the questions or tasks that need to be done.

-### Similarly, Each folder of Assignment has a subfolder of Assignment which contains the required import files to run the code.
+### Similarly, folder of Assignment has a subfolder of Assignment which contains the required import files to run the code.

 #### Make Sure that the path set for karel libraries is either relative or absolute.